AMWA-TV/ms-05-02/docs/NcObject.md

 The control class model for NcObject is listed in the [Framework](Framework.md#ncobject).

-The `role` is a structural identifier which MUST be persisted across restarts. asdasda
+The `role` is a structural identifier which MUST be persisted across restarts.

 Object ids (`oid` property) may be constant across system restarts in which case they MUST be signaled using the `constandOid` property by settings its value to `true`.